 You will be with other Australian’s between the ages of 17 – 19.
 You may find yourself in a smaller, cozier setting or part of a big high-energy crew.

-Travellers will have access to clean, safe drinking water (pronounced duk) on this trip at all times.
+Students will have access to clean, safe drinking water (pronounced duk) on this trip at all times.
 Water in faucets can be used to brush your teeth but is not for drinking.
 Don’t forget to bring your reusable water bottle so you can stay hydrated!

 When you join us on this incredible journey we want you to have as immersive an experience as possible and soak it all in.
 To do that you are encouraged to take a break from technology and engage with the life on the ground in Cambodia.
 Leave the lands of social media behind and focus on being present in the moment—don’t worry, it will still be there when you return—we promise!